AdinAck/LEGv8-Simulator/README.md

 ## Execution
 There are three buttons in the top right:
+- Assemble - Assemble the code for execution (cmd + b)
 - Step - Execute the next instruction (cmd + k)
 - Run/Continue - Execute the rest of the instructions (cmd + l)
 - Stop - Reset everything, go back to beginning of program (cmd + j)